LOTUS mouthpieces are

 Recommended for beginners who need a little help in producing high notes, but not necessarily for professional classical musicians.
 This model is recommended for wind ensembles, solo recitals, big bands, and marching bands that need a full sound.

-Comparative information (rim sizes 1, 2, 3, and 7; available in Brass, Bronze, and Nickel Silver)
+Comparative information (rim sizes 1, 2, 3, 7, 9, and 11; available in your choice of brass, bronze, or nickel silver)

 1M = Bach D cup + Lotus 1 rim, GR 66.7M, Monette B1-LDS1, Bob Reeves 43.5M, Schilke 17B, Warburton 3M, YAMAHA 16D4